 The major objective of the research in my laboratories is the development of radionuclide carrier systems suitable for the specific delivery of diagnostic and therapeutic radioactive moieties to cancerous cells.
 The goal is to maximize the effectiveness of radiotherapeutic agents while minimizing their toxicity to normal tissues.
-We have synthesized proprietary radiolabeled thymidine analogs (8 US issued patents) and documented their radiodiagnostic and radiotherapeutic potential following locoregional administration in tumor-bearing animals.
+We have synthesized proprietary radiolabeled thymidine analogs (21 US/International issued patents) and documented their radiodiagnostic and radiotherapeutic potential in tumor-bearing animals.
 These results represent promising observations on a novel approach to cancer treatment with unsealed radioactive sources.
 Pharmacokinetics studies in cancer patients have shown the approach to be equally effective.
-More recently, we have been developing a proprietary technology (Enzyme-Mediated Cancer Imaging and Therapy, 3 US issued patents, 1 US patent pending, 4 International patents pending) that aim to irreversibly entrap and concentrate diagnostic and therapeutic radionuclides within solid tumors.
+More recently, we developed a novel proprietary technology (Enzyme-Mediated Cancer Imaging and Therapy, 7 US/International issued patents) that aim to irreversibly entrap and concentrate diagnostic and therapeutic radionuclides within solid tumors.
 When labeled with gamma or positron-emitting radionuclides, these molecules enable imaging (SPECT and PET) of solid tumors and their metastases.
-When labeled with energetic electron- or alpha-particles emitters, these prodrugs deposit therapeutic doses within solid tumors (technology licensed in 2010 by Sabik Medical, Inc.
+When labeled with energetic electron- or alpha-particles emitters, these prodrugs deposit therapeutic doses within solid tumors (technology licensed by OncoTherapeutica, Inc.).